-Canada has launched a new Rural and Northern Immigration Pilot to help bring new skilled worker immigrants to smaller communities.
+June 15, 2019 – The Rural and Northern Immigration Pilot is designed to help bring new skilled worker immigrants to smaller communities.

 The five-year federal immigration pilot is designed to boost smaller communities with aging populations and labour shortages, which struggle to attract and retain new immigrants.

 It is intended to build on the growing success of the Atlantic Immigration Pilot, an initiative aimed at establishing more young, skilled immigrants in the four Atlantic provinces.

 The Rural and Northern Immigration Pilot is open to all other Canadian provinces outside the Atlantic region, excluding Quebec, which manages its own economic immigration programs.

 Canada’s federal government has not confirmed if the Rural and Northern Immigration Pilot will be subject to a quota.

 The 2018, the nomination quota for the Atlantic Immigration Pilot was set at 2,500 workers.

 The initial communities to take part in the pilot were announced on Friday, June 14, 2019.
 They are:

 11 Rural and Northern Immigration Pilot Communities